We happened to see the funny dog video below & it inspired us to look for dog boots if for nothing else than the comedic value.

 - Christmas Dog Clothes Santa Dog Costumes

-- Handmade Elf Holiday Christmas Dog Sweaters (show at right)
+- Handmade Elf Holiday Christmas Dog Sweaters (shown at right)

 - Red Stripe Dog Hoodie Sweater

-- Ugly Christmas Sweaters for Dog (50 options)
+- Ugly Christmas Sweaters for Dog (lots of options)

 - Bronco Gear for your Dog